Summary of Early Helladic Period

 - Outcome: It laid the foundation for the later Mycenaean civilization and the development of Greek culture.

-Who's Who in Summary of Early Helladic Period
+Famous Figures in the Early Helladic Period

 -